 Parents and carers will be informed of the decision in writing setting out clearly the reasons for the decision.
 In the case of those requesting delayed admission.
-If this is agreed, the parents and carers must decide whether to withdraw their application and apply in the next admissions round or proceed with an offer for 2022 admission.
-If the request is refused, parents must decide whether to accept the offered place for Reception 2022 or refuse it and make an in year application for Year 1 in the summer term.
+If this is agreed, the parents and carers must decide whether to withdraw their application and apply in the next admissions round or proceed with an offer with children of their chronological age.
+If the request is refused, parents must decide whether to accept the offered place for Reception in the typical age group or refuse it and make an in-year application for Year 1 in the summer term.